 List of QBasic Programming Statements

-Here some of the basic QBASIC statements list with syntax and examples.
+Here are some of the basic QBASIC statements list with syntax and examples.

 1) PRINT: This command/statement prints the statement or data written after it on the output screen.
 If you want to print a sentence or string then you have put inside double quotes (“ ”) and if you want to print a variable or a number, you can just write after the PRINT command.